faciledictu/frontend-dev-memo/docs/common/testing.md

 - **Purpose** Test the interaction between multiple units/components to ensure they work together as expected.

-- **Tools** React Testing Library, Enzyme (though React Testing Library is preferred for modern React applications)
+- **Tools** React Testing Library, Enzyme (though React Testing Library is preferred for modern React applications).

 - **Benefits** Verifies that different parts of the application integrate correctly.
 More realistic than unit tests but still relatively fast.